nalinchhajer1/starterProject/documents/CUSTOMIZATION_GUIDE.md

 export * from './feature-profile';
 export * from './feature-settings';

-// Keep core features if needed export * from './feature-app';
+// Keep core features (these are essential) export * from './feature-app';
-export * from './feature-view';
+export * from './feature-loading';
 ```

 ### 4. **State Management** ⭐ **CRITICAL**